Who Was Ray Bradbury?

 Despite his apparent distaste for television, Bradbury advocated for film adaptations of his work.
 He wrote numerous screenplays and treatments, including a 1956 take on Moby Dick.
 In 1986, Bradbury developed his own HBO television series, allowing him to produce adaptations of his short stories.
 The series ran until 1992.

 Famously prolific, Bradbury wrote for several hours every day throughout his entire life, allowing him to publish more than 30 books, close to 600 short stories, and numerous poems, essays, screenplays and plays.

 Though Bradbury won many honors and awards throughout his life, his favorite was perhaps being named "ideas consultant" for the United States Pavilion at the 1964 World's Fair.
 "Can you imagine how excited I was?" he later said about the honor. "'Cause I'm changing lives, and that's the thing.
 If you can build a good museum, if you can make a good film, if you can build a good world's fair, if you can build a good mall, you're changing the future.
 You're influencing people, so that they'll get up in the morning and say, 'Hey, it's worthwhile going to work.'
 That's my function, and it should be the function of every science fiction writer around.
 To offer hope.
 To name the problem and then offer the solution.
 And I do, all the time."

-In April 2017 HBO announced it was developing Bradbury's Fahrenheit 451 into a film adaptation, which will star actors Michael Shannon and Michael B. Jordan, the latter also serving as executive producer on the project.
+In 2018, HBO released a film adaptation of Fahrenheit 451, starring Michael Shannon and Michael B. Jordan, the latter also serving as executive producer on the project.